cbonoz/money22/README.md

 `yarn; yarn start`

-The app should now be running on port http://127.0.0.1:3000.
+The app should now be running on port http://localhost:3000.

-<b>Important, you should use http://127.0.0.1 for local development to connect to moralis RPC (otherwise may result in CORS errors).</b>

 ## Screenshots